acheong08/ChatGPT/README.md

 ```
 **Make sure you run `!refresh` if you are only using the `session_token`.**

+Refresh every so often in case the token expires.

 ## Arguments
 You can pass the output through a processor using command line arguments.